 The narration by Dr Gillman's wife Kay and the 'Australia Day 1979' intertitle at the beginning of the clip featuring a lei made of frangipanis sitting on a piece of paper (Gillman recalls he filmed it on their kitchen table) gives the movie a lovely homemade feel.

-David Gulpilil Ridjimiraril Dalaithngu AM is a Yolngu dancer, actor, singer, painter and storyteller from Arnhem Land in the Northern Territory.
-His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that has spanned over 50 years.
+David Gulpilil Ridjimiraril Dalaithngu AM was a Yolngu dancer, actor, singer, painter and storyteller from Arnhem Land in the Northern Territory.
+His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that spanned over 50 years.

 He acted in some of Australia's most iconic and successful films, including Storm Boy (Henri Safran, 1976), Crocodile Dundee (Peter Faiman, 1986), Rabbit-Proof Fence (Phillip Noyce, 2002) and Australia (Baz Luhrmann, 2008).